-Cake mix monster cookies are an easy and fun twist to the classic monster cookie.
+Cake mix cookies with a monster cookie twist.
 A yellow cake mix, peanut butter, oats, chocolate chips, and m&m’s create a thick, soft-baked, and chewy cake mix monster cookie that’s so easy to make.

 - Be sure and put some extra m&m’s on top of the cookies after they come out of the oven.
-It makes the cookies look pretty and if you’re like me, then you like food that looks “pretty” 🙂
+It makes the cookies look pretty!

 - Don’t let the cookie overbake!
 It’s hard to tell when they are done because they won’t get golden brown or anything like that.
 Mine are always perfect when I take them out at 12 minutes.
 As they cool on the cookie sheet I promise they will come together nicely.
 If you overcook them, they will be dry and chewy (but not in a good way).